-What are these?
+What Are These?

 Sterols are natural substances found in plants.
-Over many years, evidence has mounted that they could help lower cholesterol levels.
+For a half-century, evidence has mounted that they could help lower cholesterol levels.
 They are, in fact, compounds that are related to cholesterol.
 We eat them every day in margarine, salad dressings, fruits, vegetables, nuts, seeds, cereals, legumes, soy products, and oils.
-(Another positive reason to eat healthy.)
+Another positive reason to eat healthy.

 In order to get an amount that will lead to effects in the body, aim for between 3.4 and 5.1 g per day.
-Use them together with nutrientrich vegetables, most particularly yellow/ orange and dark green vegetables.
+Use them together with nutrient-rich vegetables, most particularly yellow/orange and dark green vegetables.
 Getting two to three servings of foods fortified with plant sterols is going above and beyond, to a great healthy place, and will definitely help provide the recommended levels for controlling cholesterol.